zapier/formatic/README.md

 ## Warning!

-Formatic is currently early alpha and still in heavy development.
-Everything is subject to change!
-You should probably just look away till this warning goes away!
+Formatic is currently in use in production, but the API will likely change significantly in the not-too-distant future.

 ## Start hacking